rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-basic-troubleshooting-on-window-2008-servers.md

     - If the status is **connected**, try to run the backup again, and if it fails, contact Rackspace Support.
     - If the status is **disconnected**, download the backup log from within Windows on the server.
       The log is located at C:\ProgramData\Driveclient\log\driveclient.log.
-To expediate the issue response, attach this log to a ticket for Rackspace Support.
+To expedite the issue response, attach this log to a ticket for Rackspace Support.